MonikaM26/ML/README.md

 # ML

-Simple projects covering the theme of Machine learning such as:
+Simple scripts covering the theme of Machine learning such as:

 - Linear Regression